IMMRMKW/esphome-nibe_ESP32-C6/README.md

 6. Flash at offset `0x0`
 7. Wait for flashing to complete

-After first boot, configure WiFi through the captive portal (connect to "espnibe" AP, password: `bJhPXchn93Ux`).

-## Connecting to Wifi
-After flashing your board, leave the board connected to your computer.
+## Configuring the WiFi
+After first boot, with your board still connected to your computer, visit [web.esphome.io](https://web.esphome.io/) (or stay on the site, if you went for option 2), click the three dots (⋮), and `Configure WiFi`.
+In the dropdown menu, select the desired network, and in the password section, type the password.
+Next, click `CONNECT`.

 ## Housing

 Assembly instructions for the housing are available [on Thingiverse](https://www.thingiverse.com/thing:7088579).